 Using the Barbeques

 Anyone who uses the barbeques must clean the utensils and take out all associated trash when they are done.
-Please respect the difference between the regular barbeque and the vegan barbeque -this means no meats and no dairy products may be on this barbeque.
+Please respect the difference between the regular barbeque and the vegan barbeque -this means no meat and no dairy products may be on this barbeque.
 Contact the coordinator for further questions.

 Alcohol & Smoking